DLNicoletti/neurocore-core/README.md

-## NeuroCore™ — Mathematical Formalization (Core Layer, 049200™ Ecosystem)
+## NeuroCore™ — Core Layer of the 049200™ Ecosystem

 **Author**
 Davide Luca Nicoletti